-- (13) (Context: Four boys and four girls will form four boy-girl pairs to perform in a dance competition, but only two of the pairs will get into the final round.)

-Guess which one of the four boys will dance with which one of the four girls in the final round.
+- (13) (Context: Four boys and four girls will form four boy-girl pairs to perform in a dance competition, but only two of the pairs will get into the final round.)Guess which one of the four boys will dance with which one of the four girls in the final round. - $\not\prec$ 'Each of the four boys will dance with one of the four girls in the final round.' - $\not\prec$ 'Each of the four girls will dance with one of the four boys in the final round.'

-In conclusion, pair-list \forall -questions are subject to domain exhaustivity, whereas pair-list multiple-wh questions are not.
+In conclusion, pair-list \forall -questions are subject to domain exhaustivity, whereas pair-list multiplewh questions are not.
 This contrast argues that these two types of questions should be interpreted differently and composed differently.

 2.2.
-Uniform distribution of QıQ-readings
+Uniform distribution of QIQ-readings

-The distribution of QrQ-readings uniformly exhibits a subject-object/adjunct asymmetry (May 1985, 1988; Chierchia 1991, 1993).
+The distribution of QIQ-readings uniformly exhibits a subject-object/adjunct asymmetry (May 1985, 1988; Chierchia 1991, 1993).
 As seen in (14) and (15), pair-list readings and choice readings are available if the non-wh quantifier serves as the subject while the wh-phrase serves as the object, but not vice versa.
 In (14b), the uniqueness inference triggered by the singular wh-subject must take wide scope relative to the \forall -object.
 As for the \exists -questions in (15), although (15b) marginally admits a choice reading, (15a) is preferable if the questioner seeks a choice answer.3 The subject-adjunct asymmetry is analogous, as illustrated in (16).
-Hence, unless there is compelling evidence to suggest otherwise, it is plausible to assume that QrQ-readings are derived uniformly.
+Hence, unless there is compelling evidence to suggest otherwise, it is plausible to assume that QIQ-readings are derived uniformly.

 - (14) (Context: The five students enrolled in Semantics II were asked to present one book chapter each.
 There were five chapters.
 They each chose a different chapter.
 The questioner wants to know all of the student-chapter pairs.) - a.
-Which chapter will every student present? (✓Pair-list) - b. #Which student will present every chapter?
-(XPair-list) - → 'Exactly one of the students will present every chapter.' - (15) (Context: Today ten students cast their votes for this year's class speaker.
+Which chapter will every student present? (✓Pair-list) - b. # Which student will present every chapter?
+(XPair-list) → 'Exactly one of the students will present every chapter.' - (15) (Context: Today ten students cast their votes for this year's class speaker.
 There were four candidates.
 Every student had exactly one vote.
 Some of the candidates got only one vote.
-The questioner is only interested in knowing one of the student-candidate pairs.) - a.
-Which candidate did one of the students vote for? (✓Choice) Andy voted for the first candidate. - b. ?
+The questioner is only interested in knowing one of the student-candidate pairs.)

+a.
+Which candidate did one of the students vote for? (✔Choice) Andy voted for the first candidate.

+- b. ?
 Which student voted for one of the candidates? (?Choice) - (16) (Context: The car race passed through our town.
 Every driver refueled exactly once at one of our gas stations.
-Some of the gas stations served only one driver.) - a.
-At which station did every driver refuel? (\(\sigma\)Pair-list) - b. #Which driver refueled at every gas station?
-(XPair-list) - c.
-At which station did one of the drivers refuel? (/Choice) - d. ?
+Some of gas stations served only one driver.)

+a.
+At which station did every driver refuel? (√ Pair-list) b. # Which driver refueled at every gas station?
+(X Pair-list) c.
+At which station did one of the drivers refuel? (√Choice) d. ?
 Which driver refueled at one of the stations? (?Choice)